mindspore-ai/docs/tutorials/source_en/beginner/train.md

 $$w_{t+1}=w_{t}-\eta \frac{1}{n} \sum_{x \in \mathcal{B}} \nabla l\left(x, w_{t}\right)$$

 In the formula, $n$ is the batch size, and $η$ is a learning rate.
 In addition, $w_{t}$ is the weight parameter in the training batch t, and $\nabla l$ is the derivative of the loss function.
-In addition to the gradient itself, the two factors directly determine the weight update of the model.
-From the perspective of the optimization itself, the two factors are the most important parameters that affect the convergence of the model performance.
+In addition to the gradient itself, these two factors (batch size and learning rate) directly determine the weight update of the model.
+From the perspective of the optimization itself, they are the most important parameters that affect the convergence of the model performance.
 Generally, the following hyperparameters are defined for training:

 - **Epoch**: specifies number of times that the dataset is traversed during training.